GabrielBahu/GabrielBahu/README.md

-Hi, I'm Gabriel.

-I'm a programming student, currently studying Java.
-I have little knowledge in mongoDB, HTML5 and CSS3.

-I'm interested in learning new languages, such as Node.js, React, Python and SQL...
-Looking for my first opportunity as a developer, being Front-end or Back-end

-I'm willing to collaborate with whatever it takes!
+Hello, my name is Gabriel.

+I am a Back-End developer specializing in Java.
+I have experience with relational databases such as SQL and MySQL, as well as non-relational databases like MongoDB.

+Feel free to check out some of my projects!

+I am always open to collaborating and contributing to new challenges and opportunities.